Grandma’s Top Secret Peanut Butter Cake Recipe

 CAKE DECORATING TIPS

-For a peanut butter cake made in a single layer sheet pan, I tend to leave it simple styled with a generous layer of frosting.
+To make this peanut butter cake recipe in a single layer sheet pan, I tend to leave it simple styled with a generous layer of frosting.
 I frost it while the cake is still slightly warm from the oven and it creates a beautiful and pillowy icing.
 The warmth from the freshly baked and slightly cooled cake melts the frosting so that it forms a beautiful and smooth glossy layer.

 When I made this cake today, I actually made a double batch of frosting.
 The method I used was the same as working with a standard buttercream frosting.
 I assembled the layered cake with frosting between the layers and then used a cake decorating spatula to give the sides a smooth and thin layer of frosting.
 The purpose of this first layer is to create a smooth and even surface that will be a base for the final frosting layer.
 For this first layer of frosting, I mixed it to a consistency that resembled putty rather than soft and pliable icing.